Past Exhibits

 May 25, 2012 – August 23, 2015

 New technology and weapons used in the Civil War added aspects of modern warfare to traditional combat.
-Out of necessity, the Confederacy evolved and standardized underwater mine technology and implementation.
-This exhibit examined how the Confederacy introduced improved mines on a large scale and became the first nation to wage modern mine warfare.
+Out of necessity as a weaker power, the Confederacy evolved and standardized underwater mine technology and implementation.
+This exhibit examined how the Confederate States introduced improved mines on a large scale and became the first nation to wage modern mine warfare.

 The Trident Family: Service and Sacrifice